Wian Conradie: International career

-Conradie attended Windhoek High School where he would play for one of the best teams in Namibia.
-Conradie then represented the Namibia in 2012 in the u18 Craven Week in South Africa as well as in the U19 Confederation of African Rugby tournament.
-In 2013, Conradie helped his team qualify for the Junior World Cup in South Africa and went on to represent the U20 squad at the World Rugby Trophy in Chile.
+Conradie attended Windhoek High School where he would play for one of the best schools in Namibia.
+Conradie went on to represent Namibia in 2012, u18 Craven Week in South Africa along with the U19 Confederation of African Rugby tournament.
+In 2013, Conradie his nation qualify for the Junior World Cup in South Africa then going on to represent the U20 squad at the World Rugby Trophy in Chile.

 Conradie made his international debut for Namibia during the 2015 World Cup.
 Since then he has continued to make appearances for the team.
 Including their appearances in the 2019 and 2023 World Cup.
+Conradie scored his first international hat trick in Namibia’s 36-0 win over Kenya during 2023 World Cup qualifiers.

 Personal life

 Growing up in Namibia Conradie was a multi sport athlete.
 Besides rugby he would participate in Track and Field and would even represent Namibia in field hockey at different youth levels.
 He would attend the University of Johannesburg earning a bachelor's degree in B-tech Quantity Surveying he would also play for the schools rugby team.

 Conradie is married to his wife Amouré and they have a son together named Duan.